At a glance

 • Create better coaching relationships: Strong contracting skills, active listening, effective questioning, and rapport-building tools ensure every coaching conversation is purposeful and trustworthy

-• Deliver measurable impact: You’ll be able to evaluate coaching outcomes using ROI models—making professional development transparent and aligned to school or Early Years priorities
+• Deliver measurable impact: You’ll be able to evaluate coaching outcomes using ROI models—making professional development transparent and aligned to school priorities

 • Steer professional conversations confidently: Learn to manage difficult conversations and ethical dilemmas in a structured way, with a clear understanding of professional boundaries and safeguarding obligations